Tennis shot: Serve

 A serve (or, more formally, a service) in tennis is a shot to begin the point.
-The most common serve is used is an overhead serve.
+The most common serve used is an overhead serve.
 It is initiated by tossing the ball into the air over the server's head and hitting it when the arm is fully stretched out (usually near the apex of its trajectory) into the diagonally opposite service box without touching the net.
 The server may employ different types of serve: a flat, a top-spin, an American twist (or kick), or a slice serve.
 A severely sliced serve is sometimes called a sidespin.
 Some servers are content to use the serve simply to initiate the point; advanced players often try to hit a winning shot with their serve.
 A winning serve that is not touched by the opponent is called an ace.

 Forehand

 The forehand is struck from the dominant side of the body by swinging the racquet in the direction of where the player wants to place the shot.
 It is called a forehand because the racquet is held in such a way that if one were to strike the ball without the racquet, it would hit the palm of your hand.
 This is the opposite side from a backhand.
 It is considered the easiest shot to master, perhaps because it is the most natural stroke.
 Beginners and advanced players often have better forehands than any other shots and use it as a weapon.

 There are various grips for executing the forehand and their popularity has fluctuated over the years.
 The most important ones are the Continental, the Eastern, and the Western.
 The key differences between grips are the different angles they create between the angle of your palm and the angle of your racquet face.
 You are used to sensing the direction your palm is facing, so your palm makes the most intuitive basis for sensing the direction your racquet is facing.
 For a number of years the small, apparently frail 1920s player Bill Johnston was considered by many to have had the best forehand of all time, a stroke that he hit shoulder-high using a western grip.
 Few top players used the western grip after the 1920s, but in the latter part of the 20th century, as shot-making techniques and equipment changed radically, the western forehand made a strong comeback and is now used by many modern players.
 No matter which grip is used, most forehands are generally executed with one hand holding the racquet, but there have been fine players with two-handed forehands.
 In the 1940s and 50s the Ecuadorian/American player Pancho Segura used a two-handed forehand to devastating effect against larger, more powerful players, and many female and young players use the two-handed stroke today.